GMRT observations of IC 711 -- The longest head-tail radio galaxy known: THE PITCH ANGLE PARADOX AND RADIATIVE LIFE TIMES IN A SYNCHROTRON SOURCE

-It follows that energy of the electron reduces to half its value in time $\tau_{1/2} = 1/(\eta\sin^2 \theta \;\gamma_{\rm o})$ (Kardashev 1962; Kellermann 1964; van der Laan \& Perola 1969; Pacholczyk 1970; Miley 1980).

-However from Equation~(\ref{eq:30.4}) one can easily see that while it might be true for a highly relativistic charge ($\gamma\gg1$), it cannot be a general result.
-This is because from Equation~(\ref{eq:30.4}) $\gamma\rightarrow 0$ when $\tau\rightarrow\infty$, while we know that $\gamma\ge1$ always.
-Actually an approximation $\beta \approx 1$ has been used in Equation~(\ref{eq:30.1}); the exact equation for the energy loss rate (Melrose 1971; Jackson 1975; Longair 2011) is

-Now, consider a charge particle in its gyrocenter (GC) frame ${\cal K}'$, where the charge has no component of velocity parallel to the magnetic field and has only a circular motion in a plane perpendicular to the magnetic field (with a pitch angle $\theta=\pi/2$).
+Consider a charge particle in its gyrocentre (GC) frame ${\cal S}'$, where the charge has no component of velocity parallel to the magnetic field and has only a circular motion in a plane perpendicular to the magnetic field (with a pitch angle $\theta=\pi/2$).
 In this frame, due to radiative losses by the charge, there will be a decrease in the velocity which is solely in a plane perpendicular to the magnetic field, and the charge will never ever attain a velocity component parallel to the magnetic field because of radiation losses.

-Now we look at this particle from the lab frame ${\cal K}$, in which the charge has (at least to begin with) a motion, $\beta_{\parallel}$ along the magnetic field.
-Since in the inertial frame ${\cal K}'$, the charge never gets a velocity component parallel to the magnetic field and the two inertial frames (${\cal K}$ and ${\cal K}'$) continue to move with reference to each other with a constant $\beta_\parallel$, the parallel component of velocity of the charge should remain unchanged even in ${\cal K}$.
+Now we look at this particle from the lab frame ${\cal S}$, in which the charge has (at least to begin with) a motion, $\beta_{\parallel}=v_{\parallel}/c$ along the magnetic field.
+Since in the inertial frame ${\cal S}'$, the charge never gets a velocity component parallel to the magnetic field and the two inertial frames (${\cal S}$ and ${\cal S}'$) continue to move with reference to each other with a constant $\beta_\parallel$, the parallel component of velocity of the charge should remain unchanged even in ${\cal S}$.
 However, magnitude of the perpendicular component of velocity is continuously decreasing because of radiative losses, therefore the pitch angle of the charge, $\theta = \tan^{-1} (\beta_\perp/\beta_\parallel)$, should decrease continuously with time and the velocity vector of the charge should increasingly align with the magnetic field vector.
-Thus we have a paradox here.
-While an argument based on the standard picture of Larmor's radiation losses had led us to the conclusion that the pitch angle of the charge is a constant, the later argument from relativistic transformation considerations showed that as the charge radiates its pitch angle could be progressively reducing with time.
+This clearly shows the inadequacy of the standard picture of radiation losses which had led to the conclusion that the pitch angle of the charge is a constant; arguments based on the relativistic transformations have shown us that for a charge undergoing synchrotron losses, the pitch angle would be progressively reducing with time (See Singal 2018 for a more comprehensive discussion on this issue).